Trump admin wants to slash funding for diplomacy

 And while the generals stressed the value of aid to longer term US national security goals or interests, administration officials have repeatedly and overtly tied aid to political aims.

-President Donald Trump asked Congress in his State of the Union speech to make sure aid only goes to America's "friends," while Nikki Haley, the US Ambassador to the United Nations, made clear to nations that voted to condemn US recognition of Jerusalem as Israel's capital that she would be "taking names" and there would be consequences.
+President Donald Trump asked Congress in his State of the Union speech last month to make sure aid goes only to America's "friends," while Nikki Haley, the US ambassador to the United Nations, made clear to nations that voted to condemn US recognition of Jerusalem as Israel's capital that she would be "taking names" and there would be consequences.

-Note: This article has been updated to reflect the State Department's explanation of why the White House and State Department initially issued different figures for the 2019 budget request.